trianglegirl/recipes/docs/14-tray-bakes.md

 To make the almond crust, simmer the milk, honey, brown sugar and almonds until slightly thickened.

-Spread blueberry compote over the top of the cake mix, top this with the almond mixture, and bake at 180C (160C fan-assisted)/350F/ gas mark 4 for about 35 minutes.
+Spread blueberry compote over the top of the cake mix, top this with the almond mixture, and bake at 160ºC fan for about 35 minutes.
 Remove and leave to cool before cutting into slices.